iietmoon/simple-captcha-js/README.md

 <h2 align="center">Guarding Your Website Forms, One Click at a Time!</h2>

 <p align="center">
 Simple captcha is a JavaScript library that provides an easy-to-use CAPTCHA solution for enhancing the security of forms on your website.
-It offers flexibility and convenience with string-based and calculation-based CAPTCHA options.
+It offers flexibility and convenience with string-based and calculation-based options.
 </p>

 ## Features ✨